 The main facility, James G. Gee Library, provides many facilities for study and working with technology.
-The Nexus lab features with 136 computers, open continuously from 2:00 pm on Sunday through 8:00 pm on Friday during the regular semester.
+The Nexus lab features with 138 computers, open continuously from 10:00 am on Sunday through 9:00 pm on Friday, and from 9:00 am to 9:00 pm on Saturday during the regular semester.
 The Library Bistro is a popular food service and casual meeting area with Wifi and recharging outlets that seats 84 people.
-The Library also features a new, state-of-the-art 3D Visualization Lab, an A/V lab, and Teacher Resource Center.
-Additional services include a multimedia studio and 28 study rooms, including three that are available to students for practicing classroom presentations.
+The Library also features a new, state-of-the-art 3D Visualization Lab, an Assistive Technology lab, and Teacher Resource Center.
+Additional services include secure cell phone charging bays, a multimedia studio and 28 study rooms, including three that are available to students for practicing classroom presentations.
 Multimedia equipment, including sound systems, cameras, recorders, tripods, etc., is available for checkout.
 Laptops and iPads are also available for checkout in the library as well as from kiosks located in the student center and library.
 Networked and wireless printing is offered in both black-and-white and in color.
 3D printing is also available.
 Two "KIC" scanners allow students to make digital copies at no charge.
 An ATM, photocopy machines and an account management kiosk for university Lion Cards are also located in the library.